MikeCaspar/vagrant-purge-old-puppet-from-ubuntu/README.md

  ```
 _If you would like to simply and always get the latest, change the url to
 https://raw.githubusercontent.com/MikeCaspar/vagrant-purge-old-puppet-from-ubuntu/master/scripts/latest/purge-install.sh
+Although you may find a later version from a merge, etc. only consider latest to the the last tested (released) version
  _

 Note: the \ character in the sample above was added as a limitation in the code section in the git README.
 In your vagrantfile,
 remove the \ after install_url.